centiservice/mats3_site/_docs/C-explore/00-explore.md

 ---
-title: "Explore"
+title: "Explore Mats<sup>3</sup>"
 permalink: /explore/
-excerpt: "How to get your hands dirty with Mats - explore, experiment, investigate, play around"
+excerpt: "How to get your hands dirty with Mats3 - explore, experiment, investigate, play around"
 created_at: 2023-04-11T21:54
 last_modified_at: 2023-04-11T21:54
 classes: wide